JustinPringle/ENCV3FA-BL/_episodes/02-Helicopter-on-mars.md

 There are a couple of ways to do this, suppose we want to calculate at what speed the blades must move in order for Ingenuity to hover:

 >## Challenge
-> What is lift force required to keep Ingenuity hovering?
+> What is the lift force required to keep Ingenuity hovering?
 > > ## Solution
 > > - 6.66 N
 > {: .solution}